open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 The target player assigns the lost hit points to one model in the target unit, except the leader unless it's the only model remaining.
 If that model is reduced to 0 hit points, it's destroyed, remove it from the game, and select another model.
 Continue doing this until you have assigned all the damage to models, or until every model in the unit has been removed.

-If a model loses hit points but isn't reduced to 0, place a die next to the model, indicating the remaining hit points.
+If a model loses hit points but isn't reduced to 0, it can be useful to place a die or marker next to the model, indicating the remaining hit points.
 If your unit takes damage and has a model that has already taken damage in a previous attack, assign any new damage to that model first.
 This way, a unit only needs one dice to display remaining hit points.

 ### Action: Ability